zeux/zeux.github.io/_posts/2017-07-31-optimal-grid-rendering-is-not-optimal.md

 ![](/images/optimalgrid_3.png)

-These results are more in line with what we thought might happen - optimal reaches ATVR=1, striped breaks down for cache size 66 (stripe size 65 vertices), Tipsify is slightly worse than optimal but approaches it at cache size 128 (ATVR 1.007).
-This suggests that Intel has a FIFO cache for 128 vertices, which actually means that with optimal grid, we don't even need to stripe the 100x100 grid - it just fits into the cache as is.
+These results are more in line with what we thought might happen - optimal reaches ATVR=1, striped breaks down for cache size 66 (strip size 65 vertices), Tipsify is slightly worse than optimal but approaches it at cache size 128 (ATVR 1.007).
+This suggests that Intel has a FIFO cache for 128 vertices, which actually means that with optimal grid, we don't even need to strip the 100x100 grid - it just fits into the cache as is.

 ## Hypothesis: degenerate triangle prefetch doesn't work